 Why Teachers Should Double-Check PDFs Before Sending to Parents

-PDF security displayed over laptop screen.
+Floating PDF icon security displayed over laptop.

 How to Check PDF’s Before Sending